Lily-Brown/algolia-takehome/README.md

 https://dl.dropboxusercontent.com/u/14211788/AlgoliaSearchHelper.mov

+## Customer Questions

+The responses to the Customer Questions included in the Solutions Assignment can be found here: https://github.com/Lily-Brown/algolia-takehome/blob/master/customer-questions.md

 ## Future Work

 Algolia has an amazing search API honestly impresses me with its speed and responsiveness.
 I would be interested in the future to learn more about: